msztolcman/versionner/README.md

 Python version
 --------------

 `versionner` works only with Python 3.3+.
-Older versions are unsupported.
+Older Python versions are unsupported.

 Some examples
 -------------